ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 By accessing or using Nexus Biomedical Intelligence's healthcare AI platform and services ("Services"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use our Services.

+These Terms constitute a legally binding agreement between you and Nexus Biomedical Intelligence.

 ---

 ## 2. Description of Services

-Nexus Biomedical Intelligence provides AI-powered healthcare decision support tools, including but not limited to:
+Nexus Biomedical Intelligence provides AI-powered healthcare decision support tools and educational platforms, including:

+- **EndoGuard™** - Hormone health assessment and environmental exposure risk evaluation
 - **RxGuard™** - Medication interaction analysis and safety monitoring
-- **EndoGuard™** - Hormone health assessment and endocrine disruption risk evaluation
+- **Additional platforms** - Coming soon (ElderWatch™, PediCalc Pro™, ClinicalIQ™, ReguReady™, SkinScan Pro™)

+### What Our Services Are:
+- Educational tools providing health insights
-- Additional clinical decision support platforms (as they become available)
+- Clinical decision support for informed decision-making

-Our Services are designed to assist healthcare professionals and informed individuals in making better healthcare decisions.
-They are not intended to replace professional medical advice, diagnosis, or treatment.
+- Anonymous health assessment platforms
+- Evidence-based risk analysis tools

+### What Our Services Are NOT:
+- Medical devices (not FDA-approved or cleared)
+- Diagnostic tools (we don't diagnose medical conditions)
+- Treatment platforms (we don't prescribe or treat)
+- Medical record systems (we don't collect PHI)
+- Replacements for professional medical advice

 ---